Are you thinking about buying a business? How you structure the deal will affect the taxes owed by the buyer (you) and the seller (the other party).

 - Buy ownership interests of the entity that owns the target business.

-The buyer is allowed to “step up” the tax basis of purchased assets to reflect the purchase price.
+The buyer is allowed to “step up” the tax basis of asset purchases (unlike stock purchases) to reflect the purchase price.
 This setup results in bigger depreciation and amortization deductions for purchased depreciable and amortizable assets.
-It also lowers taxable gains when other assets, such as receivables and inventory, are sold or converted into cash.
+Strategic asset purchase accounting also lowers taxable gains when other assets, such as receivables and inventory, are sold or converted into cash.
 Reduced tax bills increase post-acquisition cash flow.

 From a legal perspective, asset purchases also minimize the buyer’s exposure to undisclosed and unknown liabilities of the acquired business.
 In contrast, when an acquisition is structured as a stock purchase, the business-related liabilities generally transfer to the buyer — even if they were unknown at the time the acquisition occurred.

-Several provisions of the TCJA make asset purchase deals even more attractive than under prior law, including:
+When it comes to determining whether you should choose asset purchases versus stock purchases, there are several more TCJA aspects to consider.
+Several provisions of the TCJA make asset purchase accounting benefits even more attractive than under prior law, including: